teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 );
 ```

-Here is [the link](https://github.com/missive/functional-components-benchmark) to benchmark.
+Here is [the link](https://github.com/missive/functional-components-benchmark) to the benchmark.

 ## Conclusion